 Electronic Monitoring is a form of alternative sentencing that uses an electronic device or tracker to supervise an offender in Colorado.
 It allows a person to remain free of jail in return for wearing an electronic monitoring device, in accordance with the rules set forth by the court.

-Electronic Monitoring is a form of alternative sentencing which uses an electronic device or tracker to supervise an offender in Colorado.
+Electronic Monitoring is a form of alternative sentencing that uses an electronic device or tracker to supervise an offender in Colorado.
 It allows you to:

 - remain free of prison